Tougaloo College: Establishment

 Courses for college credit were first offered in 1897, and the first Bachelor of Arts degree was awarded in 1901.

 In 1916, the name of the institution was changed to Tougaloo College.

 Return to private status

 Tougaloo remained predominantly a teacher training school until 1920 when the college ceased receiving aid from the state.

 Mergers

 Six years after Tougaloo's founding, the Home Missionary Society of the Christian Church (Disciples of Christ) obtained a charter from the Mississippi State Legislature to establish a school at Edwards, Mississippi, to be known as Southern Christian Institute.
 That same year, Sarah Ann Dickey, who had worked with the American Missionary Association since the 1860s, established the Mount Hermon Female Seminary, which would later merge with Tougaloo in 1924, as the two schools had similar ideals and goals.
 Similarly, the Southern Christian Institute would merge with Tougaloo in 1954.

-The new college combined the resources of the two supporting bodies and renewed its dedication to educational advancement and the improvement of race relations in Mississippi.
-The alumni bodies of the two institutions united to become the National Alumni Association of Tougaloo Southern Christian College.
-In 1962, by vote of the board of trustees, and with the agreement of the supporting bodies, the school's name was returned to its last before the 1954 merger, Tougaloo College.